BrandonJMitchell/amblur/README.md

 ## Version 1.0.2

 - Sub classes of sub classes' List values were all being collected in the same List.
 To fix this the method removeLists was added to RulePlan and ParserRule.
 This will remove the current rule's sublist allowing for another rule of the same type to be populated in a new collection.

+## Version 1.1.0

+- This release refactors the code into an event driven architecture.
+This makes the code less complicated and easier for other developers to customize for their needs.
+- Methods are made smaller for readability and simplification.
+- Classes were renamed: ExecutiveParser is now AmblurParserImpl.
+Parliament is now AmblurUtils and was split into EventUtils.
+- Some XML may contain HTML so two new methods were added to RulePlan and ParserRule to help with this: subMapper and action.
+See tests for examples of use.